Hermitage Museum: Jewellery and decorative art

 Pavilion Hall, designed by Andrei Stackenschneider in 1858, occupies the first floor of the Northern Pavilion in the Small Hermitage.
 It features the 18th-century golden Peacock Clock by James Cox and a collection of mosaics.
 Two galleries spanning the west side of the Small Hermitage from the Northern to Southern Pavilion house an exhibition of Western European decorative and applied art from the 12th to 15th century and the fine art of the Low Countries from the 15th and 16th centuries.

 Italian Renaissance

-The rooms on the first floor of the Old Hermitage were designed by Andrei Stakenschneider in revival styles in between 1851 and 1860, although the design survives only in some of them.
+The rooms on the first floor of the Old Hermitage were designed by Andrei Stackenschneider in revival styles in between 1851 and 1860, although the design survives only in some of them.
 They feature works of Italian Renaissance artists, including Giorgione, Titian, Veronese, as well as Benois Madonna and Madonna Litta attributed to Leonardo da Vinci or his school.